TromsFylkestrafikk/victor/README.md

 - The styles are available directly from nginx, if `./public/` is set to your vhosts root.
 They have hardcoded values to tile server data, which must be changed (branched out) for your installation.

+### Configs

+- The `./etc` folder has all necessary configs used in this stack, and may be used directly on top of your system's `/etc` folder, if using \*NIX-alike OSes.